Step 2: Using the W@S tools to collect data

 There are three W@S data collection tools.
 The tools are designed to support schools to self-review and collect data about the different ways a safe and caring climate that deters bullying is reflected in school life.
 It is intended that the tools are used together to build a picture of school practice from the perspectives of different stakeholders.
 Each tool is briefly described below:

 Primary form: for Year 5-8 students at contributing and full primary schools and junior students at area or composite schools.
-Depending on students’ literacy levels this form may also be appropriate for students at intermediate schools.
+Depending on students’ literacy levels this form may also be appropriate for Year 4 students, or students at intermediate schools.

 Intermediate/Secondary form: for Year 7-13 students at intermediate and secondary schools and senior students at area and composite schools.

 |To collect data on students’ perceptions of different aspects of school life and their experiences of prosocial and aggressive behaviours at school.